TillMacher/apscale_gui/README.md

 ### Output

+APSCALE will create following output files (that are relevant for downstream analyses):
+- Lulu-filtered OTU table (.xlsx and .snappy)
+- Lulu-filtered OTU sequences (.fasta)
+- Lulu-filtered ESV table (.xlsx and .snappy)
+- Lulu-filtered ESV sequences (.fasta)

-APSCALE will output an OTU table and an ESV table, as well as two .fasta files, which can be used for taxnomic assignment.
+These files can be used for taxonomic assignment.
 For example, for COI sequences, BOLDigger (https://github.com/DominikBuchner/BOLDigger) can be used directly with the output of APSCALE to assign taxomoy to the OTUs / ESVs using the Barcode of Life Data system (BOLD) database.
 Furthermore, the ESV and OTU tables are compatible with TaxonTableTools (https://github.com/TillMacher/TaxonTableTools), which can be used for DNA metabarcoding specific analyses.

-Following files will be created:

-<details><summary> Exemplary APSCALE project </summary>
+<details><summary> Click here to an exemplary APSCALE project </summary>

 <pre>
 /YOUR_PROJECT_PATH/My_new_project/